The Gauss-Bonnet formula of a conical metric on a compact Riemann surface: Abstract

 \section{Abstract}

-We extend the classical Gauss-Bonnet formula to the case of compact Riemann surfaces with cone or cusp metrics under the hypothesis that the Gaussian curvature is an $L^1$ function with respect to the metric.
+We prove a generalization of the classical Gauss-Bonnet formula for a conical metric on a compact Riemann surface provided that the Gaussian curvature is Lebesgue integrable with respect to the area form of the metric.
+We also construct explicitly some conical metrics whose curvature is not integrable.\\

-Gauss-Bonnet formula is a fundamental theorem in differential geometry.
-It has various generalizations and for the case of Riemann surfaces with cone or cusp singularities, we would like to ask if there exists a similar result.
-Let $(S,\beta)$ be a compact Riemann surface with divisor $\beta =\sum_{i} \beta _{i}p_{i}$ such that $\beta _{i}>-1$ holds (for the case of cusp singularities, see remark 3 below).
-A conformal Riemannian metric $ds^2$ on $S$ representing $\beta$ has a curvature function defined on the complement of the support of $\beta$.
-We will make some additional hypothesis on the curvature so that the Gauss-Bonnet formula holds in this case.
-In \cite{Tr}, the author made a rather strong assumption that the curvature extends on $S$ as a $H\ddot{o}lder$ continuous function.
-Here we will make the following assumption: